yaybu/yay/docs/resolver.rst

 condition is false and the child mapping if it is true.
 In otherwords, the condition is resolved but the mapping that is guarded by the condition is not.
 We can then access ``default`` without triggering ``dont_resolve_me``.

-(#FIXME: I think the correct thing is to return a clone of the child mapping, but predecessored and parented as though it were the if).

 It is important that when a node is expanded the node that it returns is indeed expanded.
 To clarify, consider this example::